 Location in Nebraska

 Found in the Platte River to the Wyoming border and in the Missouri River.
-Also various reservoirs in the salt creek watershed; Branched Oak Reservoir.
+Also various reservoirs and private lakes throughout the state.

 Pathway of Introduction and Spread